O.Henry Hotel and Green Valley Grill: Designed to Be Different

 Regarding the Merchants and Manufacturers Room (M&M Room), Don Rives, our Minister of Design, was given this instruction: "Design a room that would be the ultimate place to entertain 12 of your favorite people."
 And that’s what he did.
 The inspiration for this room is the wine-tasting room found adjacent to fine subterranean wine cellars.
 The room boasts a vaulted wooden ceiling, handmade floor tiles set between large heart-pine planks, a wall of enclosed wine racks, and herringbone masonry walls.
 It is furnished with a draw-table, high-backed leather chairs, an antique marble-top buffet, and tapestries.
 It is also where we hung the original oil study for the large Green Valley Grill mural.

 Our oversized guestrooms feature 9-foot ceilings, with cove moldings, allowing them to be luxuriously furnished and still feel spacious.
 Our windows even open!
 The rooms are separated by double walls for soundproofing.
 (We actually built two walls – the entire wall is one foot thick.)
-All four guestroom lamps have two light bulbs – a 75-watt incandescent, and a 100-watt halogen.
-This combination of light offers three separate settings to give the broadest selection of light level and color temperature, and allows our guests to use an appropriate lighting level for business or pleasure, day and night.
+All four guestroom lamps offer three separate settings to give the broadest selection of light level and color temperature, and allows our guests to use an appropriate lighting level for business or pleasure, day and night.

 The Guestroom Furniture